SpeekeR99/ZS23_FJP_PL0_INTERPRETER_Kimlova_Zappe/pl0/README.md

 Note that all the operations performed on the stack or heap require passing the stack or heap to the functions.

-The operation to perform and the model state is defined trough the <code>InstructionStepParameters</code> interface, which contains the <code>DataModel</code>, an array of <code>Instruction</code> interfaces, which effectively contain the code to be executed and <code>input</code> string, which is passed from the UI and contains the characters present in the input field.
+The operation to perform and the model state is defined trough the <code>InstructionStepParameters</code> interface, which contains the <code>DataModel</code>, an array of <code>Instruction</code> interfaces, which effectively contain the code to be executed, and <code>input</code> string, which is passed from the UI and contains the characters present in the input field.

 Instructions are defined by the <code>Instruction</code> interface, which contains the <code>index</code>, <code>InstructionType</code> (an <code>enum</code> which contains all the valid instructions), <code>level</code> and <code>parameter</code> (also address or <code>A</code> in <code>L,A</code>).
 The <code>explanationParts</code> attribute is used solely by the UI and is of no importance to the model.